tejaswi0729/CyclisticBikeShareCapstone.github.io/README.md

 # CyclisticBikeShareCapstone.github.io

 Welcome to the Cyclistic bike-share analysis case study!
-In this case study, I have performed some real-world tasks of a junior data analyst.
+As part of my Google Data Analytics certification, I have worked on this case study, I have performed some real-world tasks of a junior data analyst.
 I have worked for a fictional company, Cyclistic, and met different characters and team members.
 In order to answer the key business questions

 ## Cyclistic